frankvelde/Reflector.js/README.md

 Reflector.js is a neat tool that helps you find out if a service or network is slowing down, without needing a lot of control over that service or the network.
 Its a low effort measure that can be deployed on higher level stack.

-It does this by measuring the amount of data we receive every second (we call this "bytes per second") from a particular service.
-It then compares this with similar measurements from a secondary service, which we call a "reflector".
-Think of this reflector as a mirror for our data.
+It does this by catching all XHRequests that matches a predefined url and measuring the amount of data the client receives.
+When the request is captured it also starts requesting data from a secondary service, which we'll call a "reflector", and then compares data speed measurements.
 If our main service starts providing data slower than our reflector, then we know there might be a problem with the main service.

-The results of these measurements are represented as boxplot data (a kind of graph that helps us see the spread and skewness of our data) which we update periodically.
+You can think of this reflector as a mirrored data request, hence the name😊

+It only starts measuring when data starts coming in, warm-up time etc is neglected.

+The results of these measurements are converted to boxplots, for the service and indivual reflectectors respectively, for a predefined timebox and then dispatched via a callback.
 You can collect this clientside data and, for example, send it back to a data collection service like Azure for further analysis and visualization.

 The project has two main parts: